ampproject/amphtml/extensions/amp-story-panning-media/amp-story-panning-media.md

 ## Usage

-Use the `amp-story-panning-media` component to render 360 images and video.
+Use the `amp-story-panning-media` to animate an image between pages.
 The component can animate between two points or be explorable via the device's gyroscope sensor.
 For best results, only use one element per [`amp-story-page`](https://amp.dev/documentation/components/amp-story-page/?format=stories).

 ### Accessibility considerations